 Not only knuckle push ups should be your daily exercise for achieving your martial goals, but they will help train your mind too: when you begin knuckle push ups training, the first thing you will notice is pain: our recommendation is to focus on your posture, breathing and precision, as overcoming such a light pain is just the beginning of the process of controlling your Mind, a process that will take you to higher and higher goals if you are resilient.

-Two exercises in one.
 So, to answer the question “Are knuckle push ups good for you?” – yes, of course they are, and there’s no reason why you should prefer the traditional way.
 There are no side effects to your knuckles in practicing this kind of push ups, as the compression that will be applied to them during your workouts will just make it easier for your body to switch to advanced B.M.C.© exercises.
-It’s just like everytime you practice knuckle push ups you are training twice: one the one hand your arms and core, and on the other hand you are hardening your skin and mind.
+It’s just like every time you practice knuckle push ups you are training twice: one the one hand your arms and core, and on the other hand you are hardening your skin and mind.